American Friends of the Venerable English College

 *Scavi Tour time is pending confirmation.
 Any enhancements to the Vatican Garden Tour is pending confirmation.

-Day 5, Wednesday – June 24th: Rome – Papal Audience – Ancient Rome Tour
+Day 5: Wednesday - June 24th: Rome - Papal Audience - Downtown Rome Tour - English College Tour

 After a nice breakfast at your hotel, your first sightseeing day in Rome starts!
 The tour begins with the Papal Audience in St. Peter's Square!
 The Audience is celebrated each Wednesday by His Holiness, Pope Francis (pending the papal schedule).
 Following the Audience, you will make your way to the Vatican Headquarters of the Equestrian Order of the Holy Sepulchre to enjoy a special Cocktail Reception.
-You will have some free time to yourself after, and then meet at the English College when you will be met by Monsignor Robert T. Ritchie who will take you on a Private Tour of the Grounds.
+From there we will take a short walking tour of downtown Rome followed by some free time to yourself after.
+We will decide at a set meeting time where we will then make our way to the English College where you will be met by Monsignor Philip Whitmore who will take you on a Private Tour of the Grounds.
 It is here that you will celebrate an intimate Mass with the local Seminarians, before you return to your Hotel for dinner and overnight.

 After breakfast we leave on a journey of discovery to Subiaco, where we will see how Benedictine monks lived.
 Subiaco, is a small village surrounded by spectacular natural scenery.
 Visit the Monastery of Santa Scolastica and the Monastery of San Benedetto.
 Make a short stop at Abbazia di Santa Scolastica ("Abbot at Santa Scolastica"), where the first book in Italy was printed.
 A visit to the Benedictine Herbalist is a must.
 Santa Scolastica is the last existing monastery where the ancient method of cultivation, began by San Benedetto, and you may is still buy natural products that the monks have treasured since the beginning of time.
 From there, we will continue on to Castel Gandolfo, known as the Apostolic Palace and Papal Summer Residence.
 This Catholic complex is set on 135 acres, much larger than Vatican itself.
 Here we will see the Palace, made by Urban VIII in the 17th century, the Holy See's treasures and the beautifully landscaped Barberini Gardens which have only been open to the public since 2016.
 Admire views of Lake Albano and relax over lunch by the papal gardens.
 Castel Gandolfo raises much of its own food and delivers it daily to the Vatican - including milk from their own cows, chickens, vegetables and produce from olive trees that are centuries old.
 We will enjoy a Private Tour of the Gardens, and then return to Rome for dinner and restful nights sleep.